scrunglebunky/Yup/README.md

 - 4/17/23: Conceptualization begins

 # TO DO / THOUGHT DUMP
+- [ ] Make text and logos able to become its own state - used for the bar, and all the states - These will be able to be animated and move from place to place.
 - [x] A second value that can be added to the state, specifically for options to know what to return to.
 - [ ] implement changes in intensity
 - [x] sending characters into attack mode